SoliEstre/DOCTRE.js/README.md

 - `Element.hot(matchReplacer = {}, dataName = "frozen")`: Converts the JSON string stored in the data attribute to a DocumentFragment and returns it.

-- `Element.worm(matchReplacer = {}, dataName = "frozen")`: Converts the JSON string in the data attribute to a DocumentFragment and appends it.
+- `Element.worm(matchReplacer = {}, dataName = "frozen")`
+: Converts the JSON string stored in the data attribute to a DocumentFragment, appends it, and returns the added NodeArray.

-- `Element.melt(matchReplacer = {}, dataName = "frozen")`: Converts the JSON string in the data attribute to a DocumentFragment and sets it as the child nodes.
+- `Element.melt(matchReplacer = {}, dataName = "frozen")`
+: Converts the JSON string stored in the data attribute to a DocumentFragment, sets it as the child nodes, and returns the added NodeArray.

 <br />

-- `Element.burn(matchReplacer = {}, dataName = "frozen")`: Converts the JSON string in the data attribute to a DocumentFragment, appends it, and removes the data attribute.
+- `Element.burn(matchReplacer = {}, dataName = "frozen")`
+: Converts the JSON string in the data attribute to a DocumentFragment, appends it, and removes the data attribute.

-- `Element.wormOut(matchReplacer = {}, dataName = "frozen")`: Converts the JSON string in the data attribute to a DocumentFragment, appends it, and then removes the data attribute.
+- `Element.wormOut(matchReplacer = {}, dataName = "frozen")`
+: Converts the JSON string in the data attribute to a DocumentFragment, appends it, removes the data attribute, and returns the added NodeArray.

-- `Element.meltOut(matchReplacer = {}, dataName = "frozen")`: Converts the JSON string in the data attribute to a DocumentFragment, sets it as the child nodes, and removes the data attribute.
+- `Element.meltOut(matchReplacer = {}, dataName = "frozen")`
+: Converts the JSON string in the data attribute to a DocumentFragment, sets it as the child nodes, removes the data attribute, and returns the added NodeArray.

 <br />